michael-rubel/livewire-best-practices/README.md

 Avoid passing objects to the component's public properties if possible.
 Use primitive types: strings, integers, arrays, etc. That's because Livewire serializes/deserializes your component's payload with each request to the server to share the state between the frontend & backend.
 If you need to work on objects, you can create them inside a method or computed property, and then return the result of the processing.

 What to consider a large object?
 - Any instance large as Eloquent Model is big enough already for Livewire to slow down the component lifecycle, which may lead to poor performance on live updates.
 For example, if you have a component that represents the user profile (email and username), it's better to pass these parameters to properties as strings instead of the assignment of the whole model.
-Alternatively, you can retrieve the model and then keep it as a `protected` property.
-You'll still be able to access the protected objects in Blade templates by using `$this->yourProperty`, but remember that protected properties should be re-hydrated manually on subsequent requests.

-Note: if you use [full-page components](https://laravel-livewire.com/docs/2.x/rendering-components#page-components), it's recommended to fetch objects in the full-page component itself, and then pass them downstairs to the nested ones as primitive types.
+Note: if you use [full-page components](https://livewire.laravel.com/docs/components#full-page-components), it's recommended to fetch objects in the full-page component itself, and then pass them downstairs to the nested ones as primitive types.

 ---
 ### 🧵 Keep component nesting level at 1